 Don’t track projects over email or Google Drive: Although email and Google Drive have their place even with remote companies, they should not take the place of separate project and time management systems.
 This is especially true if your company runs several projects at one time with multiple team members touching each project.
 Plus, having a time management system will keep employees on schedule and if some employees are hourly, it will help you to manage your payroll.

 For time management, Hubstaff is a great option.
-It not only is ideal for time tracking, but also offers project management in one system.
+It not only is ideal for time tracking, but also complements perfectly Hubstaff Tasks.
 Employees can see how much time they spend on each project and managers can monitor where time is being spent and wasted.
 Plus, you can easily pay team members directly from the system.

 5. Create office equipment policy